KWR-Water/hgc/docs/source/tutorial.rst

 .. ipython:: python

     df.hgc.get_saturation_index('Calcite')
-    df.si_calcite
+    df['si_calcite'] # or df.si_calcite

-Only saturation index (SI) of minerals can be retrieved if they are defined in the phreeqc database used by phreeqpython.
+The mineral name will be added as a column named `si_<mineral_name>` where `<mineral_name>` is the name of the mineral as given to PHREEQC but all letters in lower case.
+The saturation index (SI) of a mineral can only be retrieved if they are defined in the phreeqc database used by phreeqpython.
+If the mineral is not defined, always an SI of -999 will be returned.

+This also works for the partial pressure of gasses (because in PhreeqC both minerals and gasses are defined as `PHASES`;
+see below for explanation of the coupling to PhreeqC).
+But it looks better if one uses the alias `partial_pressure` which returns the same values but with a different name of the column (prepending pp instead of si, since it is the partial pressure and not the saturation index).

+.. ipython:: python

+    df.hgc.get_saturation_index('CO2(g)')
+    df['si_co2(g)']
+    df.hgc.get_partial_pressure('CO2(g)')
+    df['pp_co2(g)']

 Similar to the SI, the specific conductance (SC), also known as electric conductance (EC) or EGV, is simply retrieved by calling: